 The twist?
 That these are the tenets of Leo Esaki, Nobel Prize winning Physicist, and not those of a self-development guru.
 For if we limit ourselves to a narrow source of inspiration, we risk closing our minds to the vast range of wisdom and experience available to us.
-Or, in the words of Haruki Murakami “If you only read the books that everyone else is reading, you can only think what everyone else is thinking.”

 So, on to those five tenets …